Youth Employment Scheme

 Work experience - watch and learn

-Watch the videos to see how the Youth Employment Scheme and work experience have helped some young people get the opportunity to try new things, develop their skills and improve their chances of getting a job.
+Watch the videos to see how the Youth Employment Scheme and undertaking work experience have helped some young people develop their skills and improve their chances of getting a job.

 - Play the video and hear some young people's experience of the Youth Employment Scheme